- Where do you purchase the seed/saplings from?

 We make every effort to ensure the forest we plant becomes permanent and sustainable.
 Towards this end we have implemented the following steps:

 - We work carefully with all levels of government to secure written agreements designating the restoration sites as protected in perpetuity.

-- We hire local villagers to plant the trees.
+- We hire locals to plant the trees.
 In this way, we alleviate extreme poverty within the impacted community.
-The villagers now have an economic incentive to ensure the wellbeing of the restoration project.
+The community members now have an economic incentive to ensure the wellbeing of the restoration project.
 They also have a sense of “ownership” over the trees and restored forest and they protect it with great care.

-- A minimum of 10% of the trees to be planted are agroforestry species (fruit, fodder and construction species designed to provide food security and benefit legitimate human needs).
+- We plant agroforestry species (fruit, fodder, and construction species designed to provide food security and benefit legitimate human needs).
 Over time these trees become a source of sustainable income.

-- We do all possible to supply the local villagers with alternative fuel sources (fuel-efficient dry wood stoves and solar parabolic stoves), which reduces and/or eliminates their dependence on charcoal.
+- We do all possible to supply the locals with alternative fuel sources (fuel-efficient dry wood stoves and solar parabolic stoves), which reduces and/or eliminates their dependence on charcoal.